johnwargo/mcnelly-softworks-11ty/src/news/what-now-published.md

 ---
-title: "'What Now?
-The Essential Guide for New Soccer Referees' is published"
+title: What Now?
+The Essential Guide for New Soccer Referees published
-date: "2007-11-27"
+date: 2007-11-27
-categories:
-  - "news"
-coverImage: "What-Now-Cover-160.png"
+coverImage: images/cover-what-now.png
 ---

 McNelly SoftWorks founder John M. Wargo today announced the public release of _What Now?
 The Essential Guide for New Soccer Referees._